-The range of death benefit for non-medical life insurance is $5,000 to $1,500,000 as of the publish date of this article.
+The coverage amounts for non-medical life insurance is $5,000 to $1,500,000 as of the publish date of this article.
 But, it varies from carrier to carrier.

-With the carriers we have worked with, you can write up to $1,500,000 of death benefit with no medical exam.
+With the carriers we have worked with, you can write up to $1,500,000 of death benefit with no medical exam, which is very competitive with a traditional life insurance policy that requires an exam.
 The top end of the death benefit range is going to be reserved for extremely healthy individuals with strong family history of good health.

 You’ll typically find most companies cap their non-med life insurance death benefits around $500,000, but with improvements in technology for underwriting we continue to see that number increase.